supersuhyeon/Monsquad-Project/README.md

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/94214512/190925068-7e821f3a-6a15-4065-b31d-6b8eedab929a.gif)

-This is a skateboard brand's website that I created from scratch; concept, design, and code <br>
+This is a skateboard brand's website that I created from scratch; concept, design, and code.
-\*This is a fictional brand
+(_This is a fictional brand_) <br>[Monsquad-website](https://dashing-sawine-e8332f.netlify.app/)

 ### Goal of the project